 If your opponent timed out the game played with strict control, you need not to do anything - just wait, after at most 24 hours the game will be forfeited.

-The games with non-strict time controls (all except enumerated above - what at the moment means individual challenges) are not ended automatically.
+Individual challenges are not ended automatically.
 The player who exceeded reflection time is still able to move, unless his opponent ends the game.
 So, if your opponent exceeds his time, you have the following options:

 You can claim a win.
 The game ends, you are the winner.
 Note that your own clock must be positive (you can't win a game in which you have timed out yourself).
 The game is not rated if less than 11 half-moves were played (white has not made his sixth move).